 LGBT Discrimination: No protections

 Due to Tanzania’s deeply ingrained homophobia, we recommend LGBT travellers practice complete discretion.
 It should be noted even heterosexual PDAs are frowned upon in parts of Tanzania.
-However, if you’re joining our Kilimanjaro climb, please rest assured your crew, staff, and accommodations all welcome you.
+However, if you’re joining our Kilimanjaro climb or our safari, please rest assured your crew, staff, and accommodations all welcome you.

 There are no gay villages in Tanzania.